 4 Scratch Build Cars 1.
 Flat Car 40′ HO Scale I started with a old sign that was thrown away.
 It was cut into strips to be able to move it around.
 Even set up a work table at the railroad, so I can use the LED lights on the railroad to see.
 Went […]

 This is a heads up, the date for the NMRA is July 21/2018 to have a rail ops.
-Let me know if you will be going.
+23 members showed up.
+9 went to lunch.
+Great to have the group over.
 This is what’s happening, we’ll be going to the railroad first, and operating after the meeting is over.
-The meeting will be at 9:30am just like always.
-Running the […]
+The meeting will be at […]

 The Concord Area Model Railroad Club is coming to the KK&L Railroad in April for their monthly meeting.